 Historic Village at Faust Park

-As St. Louis County has become progressively developed many nineteenth century structures have been lost.
+As St. Louis County has become progressively more developed many nineteenth century structures have been lost.
 However, Faust Historic Village continues to preserve the area's vernacular architecture and history.
-There are four homes and a total of 16 structures representing a variety of building and architectural styles, from log to brick.
-Spanning a period from possibly as early as 1817 to 1910, the Village illustrates differences in lifestyle representing various professions, developments and needs of the period.
+There are four homes and 14 other structures representing a variety of building and architectural styles, from log to brick.
+Spanning a period from the early 1800s to 1910, the Village illustrates differences in lifestyles representing how families, often of widely different backgrounds, lived and adapted not only to life on the frontier, but to the social and economic influences of the era.

-- Miles A. Seed Carriage House - The lone survivor of the estate of Miles A. Seed, an early inventor of photography equipment, this building shows the late 1800s way of storing your vehicles.
+The lone survivor of the estate of Miles A. Seed, an early inventor of photography equipment, this structure, designed for the storage of carriages and stabling of horses was brought to Faust Park from Jennings, Missouri.
 This building now serves as the Park Office and Visitor Center.

-- Hoch House (pronounced Hoke) - Relocated from the area of Chesterfield Pkwy and Olive Blvd.
-This typical German brick cottage was built around 1880, by a second generation immigrant and brick maker, Henry Hoch.
+Relocated from the area of Chesterfield Pkwy and Olive Blvd.
+This single family home was built around 1880, by a second generation immigrant and brick maker, Henry Hoch.
+Unique to the park, this surviving brick cottage reflects the arrival of the middle class onto what was once rough frontier.

-- Yokel Barn - Originally located at Chesterfield Parkway and Conway Road, is a typical timber framed structure of its time.
+Originally located at Chesterfield Parkway and Conway Road, the barn was built in 1895 by George and Augusta Yokel and is a typical timber framed structure of its time.
 This building currently serves as a woodworking shop.

-- Davis House - The original home is a two story log structure built sometime between 1817 when Steven Lanham bought the property and 1841 when he died.
-The house was renovated throughout the 1800s until it took its current form by the end of that century.
+The original home is a two story log structure built sometime between 1817 when Steven Lanham bought the property and 1841 when he died.
+The house was renovated throughout the 1800s by different owners and today serves as an illustration of how a simple structure can be modernized and adapted to changing domestic technology over the space of a century.

-- The Sellenriek Barn - A log structure with a timber framed extension, was probably built before the Civil War.
-Frank Sellenriek was the son of Franz, an immigrant from Prussia.
-Frank’s farm was originally located across from the Mormon Temple on Hwy 40 in present day Town and Country.
+A log structure with a timber framed extension, was most likely built before the Civil War by a New Yorker named Hyam Henry Cohn.
+The property where it was located was purchased in 1865 by Frank Sellenriek the son of an immigrant from Prussia and remained in their family until it was donated to Faust Park in 1998 in memory of Erwin Sellenriek, one of the last owners.
+The Sellenriek farm was originally located across from the Mormon Temple on Hwy 40 in present day Town and Country.

-- Fenton Mercantile - Built by John DeSalme and Henry Ludwig in 1908 to replace an original blacksmith shop that stood at the intersection of Main Street and Ware Street in Historic Fenton.
+John DeSalme and Henry Ludwig built a blacksmith shop that stood at the intersection of Main Street and Ware Street in Fenton.
+That structure burned down in 1906 and the current building was erected in 1908 to replace it.
+It was in business until 1942.

 Click here for a brochure with more detail about all of the structures within the Historic Village